HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 ### Design Pattern
 [2019-10-25][Active] https://github.com/rust-lang-nursery/lazy-static.rs - it is possible to have statics that require code to be executed at runtime in order to be initialized.
 This includes anything requiring heap allocations, like vectors or hash maps, as well as anything that requires non-const function calls to be computed.
+[2019-10-25][Active] https://github.com/dtolnay/objekt - his crate provides a Clone trait that can be used in trait objects, and a clone_box function that can clone any sized or dynamically sized implementation of Clone.
+Types that implement the standard library's std::clone::Clone trait are automatically usable this way. more with: https://github.com/kardeiz/objekt-clonable
+[2019-10-25][Active] https://github.com/dtolnay/ghost - This crate provides a #[phantom] attribute that makes it possible to define unit structs with generic parameters. ref: https://doc.rust-lang.org/std/marker/struct.PhantomData.html

 ### Log
 [2019-10-18][Active] https://github.com/sfackler/log4rs